Broosky/Gatherers-Legacy/README.md

 The original builds relied on a barebones IDE with minimal debugging tools, relying heavily on caffeine and persistence.
 After a few proof-of-concept trials in C++, I decided to rewrite it in pure C. Though this version isn't fully optimized, it holds a special place in my development journey.

 This repository has been renamed **Gatherers-Historic** to preserve its sentimental value.
-A new repo, **Gatherers** (https://github.com/Broosky/Gatherers), will supersede it — and I'll continue to improve it when time allows.
+A new repo, [Gatherers](https://github.com/Broosky/Gatherers), will supersede it — and I'll continue to improve it when time allows.

 ---